 Your Temporomandibular Joint (TMJ) can cause a lot of pain and other problems when it isn’t working properly.
 This is known as Temporomandibular Joint Disorder (TMD), although most people just refer to the condition as TMJ.
 TMJ is a disorder that requires a doctor or dentist who is highly knowledgeable about jaw joints to diagnose.
 This is why most physicians struggle to identify the source of the problem or even know that there is a problem, to begin with.
-Dr. Chris Hill is a neuromuscular dentist at Smile On Dental Studio who is a TMJ expert who focuses on identifying the root cause of TMJ to relieve pain without surgery or pain drugs.
+Dr. Chris Hill is a neuromuscular dentist at Smile On Dental Studio who is a TMJ dentist who focuses on identifying the root cause of TMJ to relieve pain without surgery or pain drugs.

 Common TMJ Symptoms